octosteve/octosteve.github.io/source/2016-04-26-processes-in-elixir.html.markdown

 # Wrap up
 We've seen 2 patterns for processes.
 Tasks where you care about the return value, and others where you don't.
 There a time and  a place for both, and in the next post, we'll see how Elixir provides an abstraction for handling these messages with GenServers.

+Want to try out your understanding?
+Clone [this repo](https://github.com/StevenNunez/processes_in_elixir) and get all of the tests passing!

+If you get stuck, be sure to checkout the `solution` branch.